What are the E1 / E2 visa requirements, and how can you get it?

 - Your employer won’t need to prove that he does not find anyone with your skills in the US job market before recruiting you, unlike for a Green Card.

 - The E1 or E2 visa timeframe is dependent on several factors including the Treaty country.
 For us (Max and I), it was a 5 years duration and could be renewed indefinitely as long as the company is doing well and still compliant with the visa criteria.
+To check with your nationality, please visit this page.

 For the disadvantages: